Complexlity/memory-game/README.md

 Question: Why not merge `with-comments` to the `main` branch

 Answer: I personally believe in writing clean codes and try as much as possible to make it self explanatory.
-But for the sake of reaching beginner levels I have made this new branch
+I have made this new branch to give better understanding to users who may not have much(or any) experience using the technologies used here

 ## Technologies used